MANAGEMENT OF CHRONIC WOUNDS

 These procedures usually have 90-day global periods; therefore, care should be taken when billing for additional procedures and visits in the postoperative period.

 Chronic wounds are a common problem, and pose a significant economic and healthcare burden.
-All wounds develop from a variety of etiologies and mechanisms, including surgery, trauma, burns, pressure, and disease states such as venous insufficiency, diabetes mellitus, peripheral arterial disease, rheumatologic diseases, and autoimmune disease.1 Wound healing is a well-defined process comprised of four overlapping phases: hemostasis, inflammation, proliferation, and remodeling.2,3 It involves a highly regulated, coordinated effort of ...
+All wounds develop from a variety of etiologies and mechanisms, including surgery, trauma, burns, pressure, and disease states such as venous insufficiency, diabetes mellitus, peripheral arterial disease, rheumatologic diseases, and autoimmune disease.1 Wound healing is a well-defined process comprised of four overlapping phases: hemostasis, inflammation, proliferation, and remodeling.2,3 It involves a highly regulated, ...